Voice Changer Circuit: Building a Voice Modulator Circuit

 What’s fascinating about the uniqueness of human beings is being able to have different voice tones.
 Consequently, should we make a call, it would be easy to figure out who we are conversing with, thanks to the interlocutor.
 Moreover, even without seeing a speaking individual, it is easy to fish them out of a crowd due to their voice.

 However, for this experimental project, we will use a digital voice changer circuit that has a designation of changing the timbre of an individual’s voice to a different one.
-Further, it can modify to sound like an alien or a robot voice.
+Further, it can be modified to sound like an alien or a robot voice.

 We have borrowed the voice modulator technology from the device HOLTEK.
 HOLTEK is a voice changer chip that often processes the voice signal it has been fed digitally at the moment.